BroadbandForum/obbaa/docs/architecture/index.md

     component with-in the BAA Core

--   Forward notifications and events coming from lower layers to one or more SDN Managers and Controllers connected via the NBI Adapter
+-   Forward notifications and events coming from lower layers to one or more SDN Managers and Controllers connected via the NBI Adapter.
+In particular, more information on Alarm filtering is available [here](alarm/index.md#alarm_filtering)

 [For more information on the Aggregator Component](aggregator/index.md#aggregator)

 #### Network Topology and Equipment Inventory (NTEI)